vimeo/psalm/docs/issues.md

 ### AbstractInstantiation

-Emitted when an attempt is made to instatiate an abstract class:
+Emitted when an attempt is made to instantiate an abstract class:

 ```php
 abstract class A {}